 Explore the Salish Sea: A Nature Guide for Kids

 We want Explore the Salish Sea: A Nature Guide for Kids to be available to every 5th and 6th grader in the Salish Sea regardless of ability to pay.
 If you would like to support that mission, you can mention our “children’s book scholarship” in the notes section while making a donation to SeaDoc.
+A $100 donation gives five books for five kids.
+A $500 donation gives books to a whole classroom.
 Thank you!

 About the book